Utah Wildlife

 What Will You Find Here?

 I’m going to tell you about some of the more interesting Utah wildlife.
-And even some of the more unusual.
+And even some of the more unusual Utah wildlife encounters.
 There are even yearly events scheduled around the movement of certain animals.

-Although it’s not quite the event it was even a decade or two ago, deer hunting in Utah is still an unbelievable happening.
-Even now, more than 100,000 people take part in the opening weekend of the Utah deer hunt.
+Although it’s not quite the event it was even a decade ago, deer hunting in Utah is still a big event.
+But the 74,025 permits sold in 2021 are a far cry from the 1988 record total of 246,685 .

-Until the last few years, schools were shut down on the Friday prior to the deer hunt.
+It wasn't too many years ago that the state's schools were shut down on the Friday prior to opener of the deer hunt.
 The classrooms were empty anyway.
+In fact, the University of Utah and BYU found it problematic to schedule home football games on the opener at one time.

-You have to remember.
-The pioneer heritage of Utah was steeped in living off the land.
+You have to remember that the pioneer heritage of Utah was steeped in living off the land.
 Feeding large families and survival was their biggest concern.
-This heritage has been handed down from generation to generation.
+This heritage had been handed down from generation to generation.

 There’s a reason why outdoor and hunting related shows draw huge crowds in Salt Lake City every year.
-And why Cabela’s built a huge superstore in Lehi just south of Salt Lake City a couple years ago.
+And why Cabela’s built two huge superstores just south and north of Salt Lake City opening the first one in 2005.

 Some of the different species of Utah wildlife are listed below.
 If you want to read more about each one, please click on the links: